-BP has been supporting schools across the UK for over 40 years, focused on inspiring teachers and inspiring students.
+BP has been supporting schools across the UK for 50 years, focused on inspiring teachers and inspiring students.
 They have a particular emphasis on the STEM subjects of Science, Technology, Engineering and Mathematics, aiming to demonstrate a real world context for these subjects through all of their education activities.

-They work directly with schools across the UK through their Schools Link programme and partnerships with organisations such as the Engineering Development Trust, the British Science Association and Career Academies UK.
+They work directly with schools across the UK through their Schools Link programme and partnerships with organisations such as STEM Learning, the Science Museum, Engineering Development Trust and Career Ready.

-They also support continuing professional development of teachers through partnerships with the National Science Learning Centre and the Science Museum, and produce a range of curriculum-linked resources for primary and secondary schools to inspire young people to take up STEM subjects.
+They also support continuing professional development of teachers through partnerships with the National STEM Learning Centre and Network, and produce a range of curriculum-linked resources for primary and secondary schools to inspire young people to take up STEM subjects.

 “ Strengthening the links between schools, businesses and local communities will help nurture the talents and aspirations of all young people and better equip them to realise their full potential. ”